-The Ultimate Baby Registry Checklist!
+Baby Registry Checklist!

-If you are a first-time mom you may be feeling how I was when I created my registry checklist list… beyond overwhelmed.
+If you are a first-time mom you may be feeling how I was when I created my baby registry checklist list… beyond overwhelmed.
 I went from excited to deer in headlights in no time flat.
 Wandering the isles of Target and Baby’s R Us feeling like I was going to fail as a parent.
 I had no clue as to what was necessary other than diapers.

 My sister basically saved me and imparted all her momma wisdom on what to get and what was a waste.
 Parenting tip on an example of a waste- a baby wipes warmer.
 Why is that?
 Well, when you are not at home and need to change baby’s diaper; they will not have the warmed wipe you have accustomed them to and more than likely not react so well.
 If they only experience regular wipes, it will never be an issue.

 So here is the baby registry checklist.
-Naturally, you will have the obvious: crib, changing table, diapers, diaper genie, wipes, bibs, high chair(get one that reclines) etc. In no particular order, I broke it down into categories (Gear, Nursing, Health & Baby Room, Bath & Clothing)
+Naturally, you will have the obvious: crib, changing table, diapers, diaper genie, wipes, bibs, high chair(get one that reclines) etc. In no particular order, I broke it down into categories (Gear, Nursing, Health & Baby Room, Bath & Clothing).

 Bouncer or Swing– Now there are a few different kinds of “bouncers or swings” Having a bouncer was a life saver for me.
 I used Bright Starts Playful Pinwheels Bouncer.
 I am also a working mom so, I needed to be able to stick to a schedule and be on time for work.
 This allowed me to put Sofia in here, and take a shower or do a morning pump.
-Small amount of victory for hands free freedom!
+A small amount of victory for hands-free freedom!
 It vibrates to sooth, has a removable toy arm, and I could carry her from room to room and not strain my back.

-We also had a very high-end swing called a MamaRoo by 4Moms its blue tooth enabled, you can also hook up to your iphone, and has a variety of swing settings.
+We also had a very high-end swing called a MamaRoo by 4Moms its blue tooth enabled, you can also hook up to your iPhone, and has a variety of swing settings.
 So, I was super excited to have this because the features are super cool and it looks like a space pod!
-However, Sofia wasn’t a huge fan…she liked it sometimes.
+However, Sofia wasn’t a huge fan…she liked it…sometimes.
 The other down side is its size, it is not particularly light, and like Sofia, your baby may not be enthused.
 Luckily this was one of the hand me downs I received from my sister.

 Stroller, Car Seat & Bassinet:

 This depends on what carrying system and car seat you have or want.
 I went with something not traditional.
 With all the car seat options and rules that constantly change.
-I did not want to have to buy another car seat in 6 months (due to forward faceing rules) or could foresee having the time to shop for something new.
+I did not want to have to buy another car seat in 6 months (due to forward facing rules) or could foresee having the time to shop for something new.
 Keep it simple!
-I wanted a car seat that would last a couple of years, and that had rear facing and forward facing capabilities and would grow with her.
+I wanted a car seat that would last a couple of years, and that had rear-facing and forward facing capabilities and would grow with her.
 That being said, I did not have the car seat that detached and you carried like most moms.
 I went with Graco Contender 65 Convertible Car Seat, Glacier